aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/how-to-build-a-table-from-a-datatable/_index.md

 The method can then be easily called using your **DocumentBuilder** and data.

-The following code example shows how to import the data from a DataTable and insert it into a new table in the document.
+The following code example demonstrates how to import the data from a DataTable and insert it into a new table in the document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-creation-BuildTableFromDataTable-.java" >}}